What is Palliative Care for Pets?: Understanding Comfort-focused Veterinary Care

 Long-term or chronic disease

-As mentioned previously, palliative care is a customized care plan with a focus on pain management.
-Therefore, it can include chronic painful diseases like intervertebral disc disease (slipped disc) and osteoarthritis, or diseases that require long term reassessment to maintain comfort and minimize side effects.
+Palliative care is a customized care plan with a focus on pain management.
+Therefore, it can include chronic painful diseases like intervertebral disc disease (slipped disc) and osteoarthritis, or diseases that require long term reassessment to maintain comfort and minimize side effects like metabolic or endocrine diseases.

 Unfortunately, osteoarthritis resulting in immobility is a leading cause of humane euthanasia in dogs, especially large and giant breed dogs.
-And palliative care can prolong quality of life.
-A palliative care team can work with your primary veterinarian, as well as, veterinary surgeon, internal medicine specialist and/or oncologist in making the best long term care for your pet.
+For many of these dogs, palliative care can prolong quality of life.
+A palliative care team can work with your primary veterinarian, as well as, veterinary specialists, physical therapy team, and other care team members like your pet’s groomer, pet sitter, and/or trainer.

 How do you know if palliative care is right for you and your pet?